GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/install.rst

 The current version of DRAGONS has been tested with Python 3.10.
 At the time of this writing, Miniforge installs Python 3.10 by default.
-(Other version of Python an subsequently be installed.)
+(Other version of Python can subsequently be installed.)

-To install, run the installer that you have downloaded Type the following in a terminal, replacing the ``.sh`` file name to the name of the file you have downloaded.
-The ``/bin/bash -l`` line is not needed if you are already using bash.
+To install, run the installer that you have downloaded.
+Type the following in a terminal, replacing the ``.sh`` file name with the name of the file you have downloaded.

 ::